timbaileyjones/miniproject-BAILEY-JONES-TIM/README.md

  * Installation of 'awscli'
  * Python interpreter (both 2 or 3 will work)
  * ssh/rsync

+## Configuration
- * working AWS account with credentials established in one of the following places
+ * You must have a working AWS account with credentials established in one of the following places
    * 'aws configure'
    * exported AWS_* environment variables
      (See set-amazon-environment.sh for sample)

-   * a *.pem file from your AWS account present in this directory
+Additionally, you must have a *.pem file from your AWS account present in this directory.
-   * The *.pem file must be named in the install-webserver.sh file as KEY_FILE, but without the *.pem suffix.
+The *.pem file must be named in the install-webserver.sh file as KEY_FILE, but without the *.pem suffix.
 The one from my environment is included as a sample, but will only work with my AWS credentials.

+Finally, these scripts will make a security group for the VMs it created.
+You can change the name of it in the webserver.sh file.
+The variable is called SECURITY_GROUP_NAME.

 ## Usage
  *  ./install-webserver.sh